chadrem/market_bot/README.markdown

-# Market Bot - High performance Ruby scraper for Google's Android Market
+# Market Bot - High performance Ruby scraper for Google's  Google Play (Android Market)

 Market Bot is a high performance Ruby scraper for Google's Android Market with a simple to use API.
+Currently it supports scraping apps, leaderboards, and app searches.
+Books, music, movies, etc aren't currently supported.
 It is built on top of Nokogiri and Typhoeus.
 Used in production to power [www.droidmeter.com](http://www.droidmeter.com/?t=github).